mblais/fibery-script-management/README.md

     --button      -b      Button  name filter
     --rule        -r      Rule    name filter
-    --cache       -c      Use existing cached Space/DB info instead getting it from Fibery --nogit       -g      Don't try to use git (when your local script files are not tracked in git) --nofiles             Ignore local script files; use with `push` to restore automations from cache files --yes         -y      Create/rename local files/directories as needed for pull operations --fake        -f      Dry run - don't actually update or overwrite anything --verbose     -v      Verbose output
+    --cache       -c      Use existing cached Space/DB info instead getting it from Fibery --noclobber   -n      Don't overwrite any existing local scripts (used with pull) --enable      -e      Use option value of y/n to enable/disable automations --nogit       -g      Don't try to use git (when your local script files are not tracked in git) --nofiles             Ignore local script files; use with \`push\` to restore automations from cache files --yes         -y      Create/rename local files/directories as needed for pull operations --fake        -f      Dry run - don't actually update or overwrite anything --delay       -l      Delay in ms to wait before every Fibery API call --quiet       -q      Disable progress messages and spinners; only output a terse summary or count --verbose     -v      Verbose output
     --debug       -u      Debug output
-    --quiet       -q      Disable progress messages and spinners; only output a terse summary --before {date-time}  End of range for cache files (matches before OR EQUAL) --after  {date-time}  Start of range for cache files
+    --before {date-time}  End of date range for cache files (matches before OR EQUAL) --after  {date-time}  Start of date range for cache files

 ## REQUIRED ENVIRONMENT VARIABLES